Skip to main content

 indicator("MA Crossover", overlay=true)

-Next, we set up the inputs so you can easily adjust the lengths of the moving averages later.
-It's like choosing your tools before you start building.
+Next, set up the inputs so you can adjust the moving average lengths later.

 fastLength = input.int(9, "Fast MA")